Building Just Education Standards

 History of this work

-Act 1 was in 2019 by a broad intersectional coalition of organizations and individuals.
+Act 1 was created in 2019 by a broad intersectional coalition of organizations and individuals.
 Its passing resulted in the formation of the Ethnic and Social Equity Standards Advisory Working Group.
 The Advisory Working Group was tasked with reviewing the current Student Performance Standards as well as with recommending updates and additional standards that recognize the history, contributions and perspectives of ethnic and social groups.

 The Education Justice Coalition was specifically formed to pass Act 1.
 The coalition has continued to work on justice issues affecting students in public schools throughout Vermont.